twhite96/js-dev-reads/README.md

 Here I have hand-picked web development/JavaScript books and articles I have personally read or have come highly recommended to me by other developers.

-### Recommendation Key :key:

-I will mark each book or article with the following emoji to let you know if I've:

-1. read the book or article: ✅
-2. have had the book or article highly recommended to me by several developers: 👍🏾
-3. have heard of the book or article but can't get a consensus on how well the book/article delivers on its premise: 🧐
-4. is free: 🤓
-5. or costs money/or is behind a paywall (Medium) and where to buy the book: 💰

 > Note: free books.
 Who doesn't like free books?!
 But if you are able, buy the book if it is offered as an option.
 No worries if you can't.
 But if it helps the devs continue to put out quality content then it is worth it.